+IFRS 8.16, IAS 41.46(a)

 IFRS 8.IN13, 27-28 a.

+a.
 Operating segment disclosures are consistent with the information reviewed by the chief operating decision maker (CODM) and will vary from one entity to another and may not be in accordance with the Accounting Standards.

 To help users of the financial statements understand the segment information presented, an entity discloses information about the measurement basis adopted - e.g. the nature and effects of any differences between the measurements used in reporting segment information and those used in the entity's financial statements, the nature and effect of any asymmetrical allocations to reportable segments and reconciliations of segment information to the corresponding amounts reported in the financial statements.

 The Group's internal measures used in reporting segment information are consistent with the Accounting Standards.
 Therefore, the reconciling items are limited to items that are not allocated to reportable segments, as opposed to a difference in the basis of preparation of the information.

-IFRS 8.12, 22(aa) b.
+IFRS 8.12, 22(aa)

 When two or more operating segments are aggregated into a single operating segment, the judgements made by management in applying the aggregation criteria are disclosed.
 This includes a brief description of the operating segments that have been aggregated in this way and the economic indicators that have been assessed in determining that the aggregated operating segments share similar economic characteristics.

-6. Operating segments (continued)
+- 6. Operating segments (continued) - B. Information about reportable segments ii.
+External revenues\ iii.
+Profit before tax\

+- \ As a percentage of the total for all reportable segments.
+Excludes other segments. - \\ The Group has changed its internal organisation and the composition of its reportable segments.
+See page 36 for details.

-Β. Information about reportable segments (continued)
+B. Information about reportable segments (continued)